8.5 Budgets and Staffing

 On Call

 On call is an agency staffing strategy when a nurse is not immediately needed for their scheduled shift.
 The nurse may have the options to report to work and do work-related education or stay home.
 When a nurse is on call, they typically receive a reduced hourly wage and have a required response time.
-A required response time means if a nurse who is on call is needed later in the shift, they need to be able to report and assume patient care in a designated amount of time.
+A required response time means if a nurse who is on call is needed later in the shift, they need to be able to report and assume client care in a designated amount of time.

 Off With Benefits